-Trump determined to hit China as tit-for-tat tariff war erupts
+Trump threatens almost all imports from China as Beijing fires back

 Some companies have reported Beijing is meeting with Chinese businesses to discuss shifting contracts for U.S. goods and services to suppliers from Europe or Japan, or to local Chinese firms, Parker said.

+Beijing has mounted campaigns against Japanese and South Korean companies in the past after diplomatic disputes.

 The intensifying trade dispute threatens to put more pressure on the already cooling Chinese economy.
-China’s central bank unexpectedly injected 200 billion yuan ($31 billion) in medium-term funds into the banking system on Tuesday in a move analysts said reflected concerns about liquidity but also the potential economic drag from a full-blown trade war.

 China imported $129.89 billion of U.S. goods last year, while the United States purchased $505.47 billion of Chinese products, according to U.S. data.